drdaemos/xc5-docs/en/basics/using_images_widget.md

 You should note that `SCHEMA_CLASS` param is defined as `\XLite\View\FormField\FileUploader\Image`.
 This class defines a widget that allows choosing files for upload and it only accepts images.
 Also, we specify the `\XLite\View\FormField\FileUploader\Image::PARAM_MULTIPLE` param as `true` in order to allow multiple images to be uploaded for a product.

 Besides that, we need to display secondary images in store-front.
-For that we [create a template]({{ baseurl_lang }}/getting_started/step_2_-_applying_design_changes.html#Step2-applyingdesignchanges-Addingnewtemplatesandwidgets) that will be shown on product details page.
+For that we {% link "create a template" HkDO3Wh7v#Step2-applyingdesignchanges-Addingnewtemplatesandwidgets %} that will be shown on product details page.
 We create the
 `<X-Cart>/skins/default/en/modules/Tony/ImageDemo/secondary-images.tpl` with the following content:

 {% highlight php %}{% raw %}